 – is for men and women; if you’ve got hair (or a body), this is for you.

 – is made with a blend of plant powders including green tea, organic coconut, rice, rosemary, hibiscus and some ayurvedic-inspired ingredients that are a little more unusual in western culture but amazing for hair.
 (See below for a run down on which ingredient is doing what and why!)

 – is vegan (of course!)

 – contains no synthetic scent; essential oils only (lavender, sage & ho leaf) – the smell is somehow relaxing and enlivening at once.

 – doesn’t come in a plastic bottle!
-It’s therefore a good alternative for those who are trying to reduce the amount of plastic they buy (and is a good option for those who, like me, never got on with shampoo bars).
+It’s therefore a good alternative for those who are trying to reduce the amount of plastic they buy.
 The Renaissance comes in recyclable metal bottle, with paper bag ‘bulk’ refills available.

-– also makes a perfect nourishing, gentle bodywash in the shower or bath as well as for washing hair; I’ve been using it all over my body for ages instead of showergel (so that’s another plastic bottle that’s unnecessary!).
+– also makes a perfect nourishing, gentle bodywash in the shower or bath as well as for washing hair; use it all over your body instead of showergel (another plastic bottle that’s now unnecessary!).

 – can also be sprinkled into the bath to infuse its aromatherapy and plant goodness into the water (see uses & directions, below).

 Choose from the drop-down options when adding to your basket either the 200ml metal bottle or a larger amount mailed to you in a paperbag for you to refill your empty bottle at home.
 Please store your paper bag refill in a cool, dry place, ideally out of direct sunlight – do not let it get wet in your bathroom!
 Alternatively you can pour it into a clean, dry glass jar or similar for safekeeping, then decant into your metal bottle when you’re ready to refill it.